Growth Pregnancy Scan

 The blood flow in the umbilical artery (which is in the baby's umbilical cord) will be measured when indicated and is known as an umbilical artery Doppler.

-This may help assess the function of the placenta and the wellbeing of your baby.
+This may help assess the function of the placenta and the growth of your baby.
 This measurement is usually expressed as a resistance index (RI).
 Babies that are not growing normally (known as growth restricted) may show progressive changes in the resistance of this artery.
 Changes in this measurement is not always significant, especially if the difference is minimal.

 The baby’s heart rate and rhythm: